EU and Cross-border payments

 Eurofi Views Magazine chapters

-EU payments - February 2024 new
+Global and EU cross-border payments - September 2024 new

 Denis Beau - First Deputy Governor - Banque de France | François-Louis Michaud - Executive Director - European Banking Authority (EBA) | Jean Diacono - Vice President & Manager, Global Merchant Services Continental Europe - American Express | Richard Nash - Vice President, Government Relations - PayPal | Massimiliano Alvisini - Senior Vice President Europe CIS & Africa - Western Union

-Cross-border payments and global infrastructures - February 2024 new
+Cross-border payments and global infrastructures - February 2024

 Margarita Delgado - Deputy Governor - Banco de España | Victoria Cleland - Executive Director for Banking, Payments and Innovation - Bank of England | Marc Bayle De Jessé - Chief Executive Officer - CLS Bank International | Marianne Demarchi - Chief Executive EMEA - SWIFT